 Below the bubble chart are two columns of tweets, positive tweets on the left and negative tweets on the right.

 Each tweet is scored using the NLP algorithm and the score is located below each tweet.
 Next to the score is the number of retweets.

 Click on the Twitter handle to view the account details.

-Click on the date of the tweet to view that specific tweet in Twitter.
+Click on the date of the tweet to view that specific tweet on Twitter.

-Each tweet includes the standard options to view the history, filter the chart by that tweet, and add a custom tag to the tweet.
+Each tweet includes the standard options to view the history, filter the chart for that tweet, and add a custom tag to the tweet.

-To adjust the score of an existing term, follow the steps below (see video below):
+To adjust the score of an existing term, follow the steps below.

 Click on the score you wish to edit.

 Click on the Edit link of the term you want to modify in the table.